JosephViz/JosephViz/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a student at Miami Dade college with a profound interest in cybersecurity; very adaptable and dedicated.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey with using technology over the years has led to develop a passion for cybersecurity.
+I am continuously learning and sharpening my hands-on skills with a focus on security operations, threat detection, and incident response.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]